-During the previous financial year ended 31 December 2019, a wholly-owned subsidiary of the Group - Eindec (Shenzhen) Environmental Technology Co., Ltd. ("Eindec Shenzhen") incorporated a new subsidiary - Eindec Henan, in the PRC with two third parties to engage in the business of trading and distribution of cleanroom equipment, heating, ventilation and air conditioning equipment, marine dampers, air purification and filtration system and equipment and related supporting businesses including technical consultation, research and development technology services and after sales.
+In 2019, a wholly-owned subsidiary of the Group - Eindec (Shenzhen) Environmental Technology Co., Ltd. ("Eindec Shenzhen") incorporated a new subsidiary - Eindec Henan, in the PRC with two third parties to engage in the business of trading and distribution of cleanroom equipment, heating, ventilation and air conditioning equipment, marine dampers, air purification and filtration system and equipment and related supporting businesses including technical consultation, research and development technology services and after sales.
 Eindec Shenzhen holds a 51% equity interest in Eindec Henan.